November 22 2020 – Mike Yarbrough

 1. Find an Engagement Ring They’ll Love

 The perfect proposal requires the perfect ring but what that looks like will be different for every couple.
 Whether you choose a classic diamond engagement ring or you design your own custom wooden ring, the most important thing is that the ring represents your love story in a genuine way.
 Whether that means surprising your fiancée with a ring you know she’ll love, or choosing it together and enjoying the process, it’s another way to show them that you care.
+Take our ring style quiz for some ideas!

 If the ring is being shipped to you, you may want to consider a close friend or neighbor to be the one to receive her ring, just to avoid any chance that she stumbles upon it in the mailbox.